Managing software complexity

 How can we approach this?

-Complexity is usually not added with a single commit or feature but usually builds up through hundreds and thousands
+Complexity usually builds up through hundreds and thousands of small changes over time.

-The developer team has to know when "good enough" solutions really are necessary and has to revise those solutions
+The engineering team has to know when introducing technical debt is a valid option and has to revise those shortcuts

-as soon as possible in order to not create "technical debt" and increase the overall complexity of the system.
+as soon as possible in order to not impact the overall complexity and health of the code base.

 You may have already heard of the broken window theory.

-It basically states that visible signs of crime create an environment that encourages further crime and disorder.
+It basically states that visible signs of disorder create an environment that encourages further disorder.

-Although this may sound ridiculous in this context, I strongly believe that this theory also applies to code bases,
+Although this may sound exaggerated, I strongly believe that this theory also applies to code bases.

-especially if chaotic solutions are introduced by the more experienced developers (or even mentors) of the development team.
+Especially, if chaotic solutions are introduced by the more experienced developers of the development team.

-From my experience, this is true because new colleagues tend to derive their quality standard justifiably from
+In my experience this is true, because new colleagues tend to derive their quality standards justifiably from

-If the code base is already a mess and no one seems to actually care about it and take action against it...
+If the code base is already a mess and no one seems to take action against it or care about it...

-Do you think new colleagues will be encouraged to change that and actually enjoy working with it?
+Do you think that new colleagues will be eager to change that and actually enjoy working with it?

-First of all, we ourselves have to act accordingly and work towards a simpler and healthier code base.
+First of all, we have to act and work towards a simpler and healthier code base ourselves.

 Before we start, we should think about what complexity actually means.
 The simplest definition of complexity for